-In this case, the processor, display device, computer-readable media and other associated hardware elements do not serve to solve the problem of more specifically conveying the relative progress and relative rate of progress of a project; they merely provide the operating context.
+In this case, the processor, display device, computer-readable media and other associated hardware elements do not serve to solve the problem of how to effectively present user-specific project status information; they merely provide the operating context.
 Rather, it is the graphical representation of information of specific meaning that solves the problem to be addressed.
 Thus, our preliminary view is that the hardware elements are not essential elements and that the essential elements are those elements directed to a scheme for graphically representing the information of the project.